zdu-strong/transparent-republic/README.md

 No absolute term limits—only performance and public trust matter.<br/>

-If the president is removed from office, the system will seamlessly transition to a new president appointed by the council, with no downtime.<br/>
+If the president is removed from office, the system will seamlessly transition to a new president appointed by the National Supervisory Council, with no downtime.<br/>

 Voting and elections can be held at any time, replacing power with continuous public opinion.<br/>

-The President and the Mayor cannot appoint officials, all top officials are appointed by National Supervisory Council and Governance Region Supervisory Council.<br/>
+The President and the Mayor cannot appoint officials, all top officials are appointed by the National Supervisory Council and the Governance Region Supervisory Council.<br/>

 ### 🔷 8.
 International Transparency<br/>